authoritative vs permissive parenting: am I too soft?

 Read How to Say “No” to Kids Without Power Struggles to help you set limits in a positive, encouraging way.

-A challenge nearly all less-assertive parents face that causes them to have difficulty following through is that it’s tough to think of appropriate, constructive consequences in the heat of the moment.
+A challenge nearly all less-assertive parents face is that, in the heat of the moment, it’s tough to come up with appropriate, constructive consequences.
 If you have a plan you feel good about, you’ll likely stay calm, stand strong, and follow through.

-I was not a think-on-your-feet parent that could pull a wise response out of the air.
-I got overwhelmed by the chaos and could vacillate between being harsh or not following through.
-I decided to write out our common discipline challenges, and then for each one, I prayerfully considered what values and skills I was hoping to build into my kids.
+I was not a think-on-your-feet parent who could pull a wise response out of the air.
+I got overwhelmed by the chaos and found myself vacillating between being harsh and not following through.
+I decided to write down our common discipline challenges, and then, for each one, I prayerfully considered which values and skills I hoped to build in my kids.
 It bolstered my sense of calling in discipline, which was essential for me to respond with calm authority.

 Over time, those ideas actually became the raw material for the Discipline That Connects With Your Child’s Heart book appendix.
 For example, here’s an excerpt from p.
 212 on the subject of kids leaving messes:

 A “make it right” consequence we used flowed from our vision to maintain a quickly hospitable home.
 We knew kids would need the skill of noticing and spontaneously cleaning things that were messy.
-If they left a mess in a common/hospitality area of the house [after they cleaned it up], the consequence was to find a certain number of things that needed to be put away or cleaned and report back to the parent.
+If they left a mess in a common/hospitality area of the house, the consequence was to find a certain number of things that needed to be put away or cleaned and report back to the parent.
 This provided an opportunity to affirm and value their noticing and their diligence.

 When you know your discipline is truly for your child’s good (not your own sense of control or justice), it is so much easier to implement confidently, and kids receive it so much better.
-If you’ve thought well through your purposes, then when the craziness starts, you’re ready!
+If you’ve thought through your purposes well, then when the chaos starts, you’re ready!
 You’ll be less tempted to just give in when your child needs limits or accountability.
 You can even state your purpose and good intentions out loud:

 Even better than making all your own rules and consequences, check out our blog post on family meetings and develop these rules and accountability measures together.
-Ownership leads to buy-in, which leads to decreased resistance.
-The agreed-upon rules can be the “enforcer”, not you.
+Ownership can lead to buy-in, which in turn reduces resistance.
+The agreed-upon rules can be the “enforcer,” not you.

 Forgetful parents: make a plan to not forget your plan!